Surjectivity of polynomial maps on Matrices: Introduction

 \section{Introduction}

 Let $\mathcal A$ be an associative algebra over a field $\mathbb K$.
 Let $f(X_1, \ldots, X_m)$ be a polynomial over $\mathbb K$ in non-commuting variables.
 Such a polynomial defines a map $\omega \colon \mathcal A^m \rightarrow \mathcal A$ given by evaluation $(x_1, x_2, \ldots,x_m) \mapsto f(x_1, \ldots, x_m)$.
-These maps are called word maps; a fundamental question is understanding their image.
+These maps are called polynomial maps, and a fundamental question is understanding their image.
 In recent years this problem has attracted a lot of attention including in the context of groups, algebras and Lie algebras etc. (e.g. see the articles~\cite{BelovKunyavskiiPlotkin2013, BelovMalevRowenYavich2020} ).
-Several deep results have been proved for finite simple groups (see the articles~\cite{LarsenShalev2009, LarsenShalevTiep2011, LarsenShalevTipe2019}).
+Several deep results have been proved for word maps on finite simple groups (see the articles~\cite{LarsenShalev2009, LarsenShalevTiep2011, LarsenShalevTipe2019}).
 In this article, we look for certain analogous results for matrix algebras.
-We deal with two kinds of word maps: the product of commutators and diagonal word maps.
+Here we deal with a particular map, namely given by diagonal polynomials.